Cleo is a thrifty shopper who enjoys writing about retail shopping and issues surrounding e-commerce and brick-and-mortar establishments.

-These type of programs bring in new business and reward loyal customers.
+These types of programs bring in new business and reward loyal customers.
 Every store should take advantage of these easy marketing tools for boosting sales.

 It's Never Too Late for a Change

-It's not too late for brick and mortar stores to make a turn around in the retail market.
-If they follow trends and make shopping more appealing and convenient to consumers, then there is a future where online and traditional stores can both turn profit without threatening the business of the other.
+It's not too late for brick-and-mortar stores to make a turnaround in the retail market.
+If they follow trends and make shopping more appealing and convenient to consumers, then there is a future where online and traditional stores can both turn a profit without threatening the business of the other.

 © 2018 Cleo Addams